barchart/alerting-service-public/docs/content/concepts/security.md

 Barchart established commercially reasonable procedures to ensure your data is safe:

-* All data transferred between you and our service is encrypted (using HTTP over SSL/TLS).
+* All data is encrypted before transmission (using HTTP over SSL/TLS).
-* All requests made to the service are authenticated and authorized, that is:
+* All requests are authenticated and authorized, that is:
-  * The requestor is verified, and
+  * The requestor's identity is verified, and
-  * The requestor has authority to perform the action (e.g. read an alert).
+  * The requestor's authority to perform the action (e.g. read an alert) is verified.

 Barchart uses [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) to authenticate and authorize your interactions (see below).